THEATRE ARTIST AND EDUCATOR

 - Dan Zeff, Chicagoland Theater Reviews, review of Brigadoon

-"...the wonderfully wry and likeable Clay Sanderson as Jeff Douglas..."
+"...the wonderfully wry and likable Clay Sanderson as Jeff Douglas..."

 - Phil Potempa, NWI Times, review of Brigadoon